oveee92/oveee92.github.io/docs/bash_hotkeys.md

     gets difficult and is error-prone, so I find it is mostly its better to copy-paste or write it manually at that point. `0` (first) and `.` (last) is easy to keep track of.

-    Useful when you have a difficult-to-write command, or a command that shares the first letters with other commands, making Tab completion less than ideal:
+    Useful when you have a command that you need to run more than once, but it is difficult to write or shares the first letters with other commands, making Tab completion less effective:

     - `firewall-cmd --add-port=123/udp` then `firewall-cmd --reload`.
 Last command becomes:
       (`[alt+0][alt+.] --reload`)